-Nexus Q not expected to be discussed at Google I/O 2013Alex Wagner - Deputy Managing Editor, News Desk
+Nexus Q not expected to be discussed at Google I/O 2013Alex Wagner - Editorial Director of News and Content

 Google hasn't said much about its Nexus Q media streamer ever since it postponed the unit's consumer launch in July 2012, and according to a new report, that won't be changing at I/O this week.
 Sources tell AllThingsD that Google has no plans to make any announcements related to the Nexus Q during its I/O 2013 conference, which will take place from May 15 through May 17.